WGillian/learn-programming/resources/LodashCheatSheet.md

 `_.omit` only accepts an object and a property to be omitted.
 Then returns a new object with the specified property omitted.

-* `object` is an object with properties of any type.
+* `object` accepts an object with properties of any type.
 * `property` is the property of the object you wish to omit.
 Should be given as a 'string', or a ['string'].
 * it returns a new object with the specified property omitted.